 A lot of people picked insta-love or love triangles for this question (both of which I agree are terrible), but I think I’m going to say girl-on-girl hate instead.
 I’m getting too old for girls hating on each other for no goddamn reason.

-Other gems include, but are not limited to: miscommunication to the point of utter absurdity, douchebag love interests, mating bonds, and “We met in another life and are meant to be together.”
+Other gems include, but are not limited to: miscommunication to the point of utter absurdity, douchebag love interests, mating bonds, and “We met in a previous life and are meant to be together.”

-Okay, I wouldn’t strictly say this book is that hyped or pushed at me, but I will never read The Cursed Child no matter how many times I hear about it.
+Okay, I wouldn’t necessarily say this book is that hyped or pushed at me, but I will never read The Cursed Child no matter how many times I hear about it.

 I despise the x years later cheesy fluff epilogue with a burning passion.
 Look, I don’t need to know that the character’s lives turned out perfectly in every possible aspect, I just want a satisfying ending where things are somewhat decently tied up and makes sense.